ccxt/ccxt/CONTRIBUTING.md

 - `./dist/ccxt.browser.js` for the browser bundle
 - `./ccxt.php` for PHP

-Generated versions and docs are transpiled from the source `ccxt.js` file and files in `./js/` by the `npm run build` command.
+Generated versions and docs are transpiled from the source `ccxt.ts` file and files in `./ts/` by the `npm run build` command.

 ### Transpiled (generated) files